Spidy-Coder/DSA-gfg-solutions/README.md

 # DSA-gfg-solutions
-This repository will contain GeeksForGeeks Coding problem solutions based on Data structures and algorithms.
+This repository will contain <a href="https://www.geeksforgeeks.org/">GeeksForGeeks</a> Coding problem solutions based on Data structures and algorithms.
 Each folder is designed topic wise for your convenience.

 ### <b>✔ NOTE ---</b>